posmocoop/bike-index/photo_upload/README.md

 Photos are positioned via pins on the edge.
 We keep orig_lon, orig_lat and then project and position pins on the route (pin_lon, pin_lat).
 Pins can only be moved along the route.

+### Upload
+By clicking (Upload Photos) one can find and select one or more pictures to upload.
+Pictures can be uploaded in sequence.

+### After Upload
+Photos | Verified
+77       16

+### Verified pin color
+Verified pins are green, not verified pins are red

 ## Positioning a pin, verifying and editing, saving text

-If you click the pin, you see the photo and a "Verify"-Button underneath.
-If you click "Verify", the pin is fixed and the photo becomes available on index.velobserver.ch.
-The following data is shown and remains editable (Edit/Save Button).
+If you click the pin, you see the photo, text and a "Verify"-Button underneath.
+If you click "Verify", the pin is fixed and the photo becomes available as a photo on index.velobserver.ch.
+The following data is shown under the picture and remains editable (Edit/Save Button), similar in design as for the rating.

+[PHOTO]

+(Edit | Save)
+street_name, neighborhood                   timestamp
+city, country_code

+(Verify)

+**In DB**:
+- path to photo 360x240
+- path to original
 - timestamp as DD.MM.YYYY, HH:MM, e.g. 19.1.2022, 15:20 (**not** editable)
+- lat, lon
 - pin_lat, pin_lon (**not** editable)
 - edge_id (**not** editable)
 - street_name (editable)
 - (street_number)
 - (neighborhood?)
 - city (**not** editable)
-- country, Alpha-2 ISO-Code, e.g. CH, "Zürich, CH", "Berlin, DE", "Paris, FR" (not editable)
+- country_code, Alpha-2 ISO-Code, e.g. CH, "Zürich, CH", "Berlin, DE", "Paris, FR" (not editable)

+### Verified pin color
+Verified pins are green, not verified pins are red

 ## Constraints
 - One image per edge (?) - so that we do not have an old image and a new image after infrastructure changes